guillp/requests_oauth2client/README.md

 #### Exchanging code for tokens

-Once you have obtained the AS response, containing an authorization code, your application must exchange it for actual Token(s).
+Once you have obtained the Authorization Response, containing an authorization code, your application must exchange it for actual Token(s).

 To exchange a code for Access and/or ID tokens, use the [OAuth2Client.authorization_code()](https://guillp.github.io/requests_oauth2client/api/#requests_oauth2client.client.OAuth2Client.authorization_code) method.
-If you have obtained an AuthorizationResponse as described above, you can simply do:
+If you have obtained an `AuthorizationResponse` as described above, you can simply do:

 ```python
 token = oauth2client.authorization_code(az_response)